-Sara Pantuliano has in-depth knowledge of countries including Sudan, South Sudan and Syria.
+Sara Pantuliano is an expert on Sudan and South Sudan and global humanitarian issues.
 She is available to comment, in particular, on humanitarian crises, political transitions, aid worker security, counter-terrorism legislation and negotiations with armed groups.
-Sara has appeared in BBC TV, Al Jazeera, New York Times, USA Today, RFI (France), CBC (Canada), Sky News, AFT, Reuters, Sudan Vision, and The Nation (Kenya), among others.
+Sara has appeared on BBC TV, Al Jazeera, New York Times, USA Today, RFI (France), CBC (Canada), Sky News, AFT, Reuters, Sudan Vision, and The Nation (Kenya), among others.
 Her op-eds and blogs have been published widely.

 Contact this member of staff